dgcruzing/H5P-Interactive-Video-Generator/README.md

 MIT License—feel free to use and modify!

 ## 🙏 Thanks
-Built with ❤️ by [yourusername] and the xAI Grok assistant.
+Built with ❤️ by ACS and the xAI Grok assistant.
 Stay tuned for updates!

 ---